 The risk of cataract increases as you get older.
 Other risk factors for cataract include:

-- Certain diseases such as diabetes.
+- Certain diseases (for example, diabetes).

-- Personal behavior such as smoking and alcohol use.
+- Personal behavior (smoking, alcohol use).

 What are the symptoms of a cataract?